-His research interests lie at the intersection of medical ethics, mental health, and technological innovation.
-He investigates the ethical, legal, and societal challenges that arise from the translation of medical technologies into psychiatry, from the design and delivery of mental health services, as well as moral dilemmas arising in psychiatric practice and mental health care.
+Paolo’s research interests lie at the intersection of bioethics, mental health ethics and law, and medical sociology.
+He investigates the ethical, legal, and societal challenges that arise from the translation of medical technologies into psychiatry, from the design and delivery of mental health services, as well as moral dilemmas arising in psychiatry and mental health care.

 Graduate Teaching Assistant in the Department of Law, School of Social Sciences since 2018: